ivanov/kanten/README.md

 [ ] it's a struggle for how to think about K.idx
     - on the one hand - K.idx = 0 makes sense,
-    - on the other hand - that makes it tricky for dealing with reaching the end
+    - on the other hand - that makes it tricky for dealing with reaching the end [ ] don't read the whole file on startup - delay it
+    - verify via `make big` that the footprint isn't huge on startup

 TEST PLAN